NCI Drug Dictionary

 - DACH-platin micelle NC-4016

 Polymeric micellar nanoparticles containing diaminocyclohexane platinum (DACH-platin or DACH-Pt) with potential antineoplastic activity.
 DACH-platin micelle NC-4016 is prepared through the formation of a polymer-metal complex between DACH-platin and the polyethylene glycol-poly (glutamic acid) block copolymer, PEG-P(Glu).
 DACH-platin, an active metabolite of the platinum-based antineoplastic agent oxaliplatin, is highly hydrophobic and toxic when administered systemically.
 The use of polymeric micelles incorporating DACH-platin may both increase cell permeability and enhance the retention of the agent.
 This allows an extended half-life in the blood circulation and a selective and high accumulation of DACH-platin at tumor sites.
 This results in increased anticancer efficacy while reducing side effects due to DACH-platin toxicity.
 Upon intravenous administration and internalization by tumor cells, DACH-platin binds to and causes both inter- and intra-strand cross-links in DNA, forming platinum adducts and triggering tumor cell apoptosis.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonyms: DACH-Pt/m NC-4016